 In 1973, we opened a six bed burn intensive care unit with the support of Eugene Tubbs, M.D., who was a legislator, physician and attorney.
 In 1988, a new unit was opened.
 Hal G. Bingham, M.D., served as the unit's medical director, overseeing its expansion to eight beds.
 David W. Mozingo, M.D., became the unit's medical director in 1996 after Dr. Bingham's retirement.
-Under Dr. Mozingo's direction, the unit was unit certified as a Burn Center with eight beds and outpatient services expanded to include wound care.
-Dr. Mozingo works closely with the chief of pediatric surgery and medical director for pediatric burns and wound care, Saleem Islam M.D., to provide a multidisciplinary, team approach to treating patients and saving lives.
+Under Dr. Mozingo's direction, the unit was verified as a Burn Center by the American Burn Association with eight beds and outpatient services expanded to include wound care.
+In 2019, the unit relocated to a state of the art 27-bed unit.
+Ian Driscol, M.D., became the unit's Medical Director in July 2019 after Dr. Mozingo's retirement.
+Dr. Driscoll works closely with the pediatric surgery service to provide a multidisciplinary, team approach to treating patients and saving lives.

 When a patient is referred to the UF Health Shands Burn Center, he or she is evaluated and a treatment plan is developed incorporating the appropriate services based on his or her individual medical status and needs.

 The American Burn Association through the American College of Surgeons identified the following criteria as requiring referral to a burn center after initial assessment and treatment at an emergency department: